curusarn/ctu-fit-mi-paa/knapsack-problem/REPORT_3.md

 *Measured using Intel Pentium G4560*

 ## Conclusion
-In following section I will describe the parameter tunning process.
+In the following section, I will describe the parameter tunning process.
 I will evaluate the results and I will pinpoint some observations I have made.

 ### Parameter tunning process

 I have generated 10 instances of the problem.
-Then for each instance I have run the algorithm 100 times to reach at least *some* level of statistical significancy.
+Then for each instance, I have run the algorithm 100 times to reach at least *some* level of statistical significance.
 Using obtained data I have created 10 plots (one for each instance).

-After that I have adjusted the algorithm parameters and repeated the process.
+After that, I have adjusted the algorithm parameters and repeated the process.

 ### Measurements evaluation